mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/command_line/index.md

 Depending on your workflow (or the workflow that you pick) you can make this an automated part of your process.
 Automation is really where tools excel; our personal preference is the kind of automation that "just happens" without having to configure anything.

 With Prettier there's a number of ways automation can be achieved and though they're beyond the scope of this article, there's some excellent resources online to help (some of which have been linked to).
-You can invoke prettier:
+You can invoke Prettier:

 - Before you commit your code into a git repository using [Husky](https://github.com/typicode/husky).
 - Whenever you hit "save" in your code editor, be it [VS Code](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), [Atom](https://atom.io/packages/prettier-atom), or [Sublime Text](https://packagecontrol.io/packages/JsPrettier).